onnx/models/models/squeezenet/squeezenet.md

 ## Accuracy measures
 ## Tags
 ## Verify validation accuracy
-Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set
+Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set.
+Make sure to specify the appropriate model name in the notebook